Kunj-13/Recovery-Tracker/README.md

 ## Project Objectives

 Our project aims to develop a comprehensive software application that supports individuals in understanding, managing, and overcoming drug abuse and addiction.
-We have created an application that combines robust data handling with a user-friendly interface to help in the rehabilitation process.
+We have created an application that combines robust data handling with a user-friendly interface to help the rehabilitation process.

 **Key Objectives:**